rubensayshi/gw2spidy/README.md

 When you run `daemons/worker-queue.php` the script will do 50 loops to either fetch an item from the queue to execute or if none it will sleep.
 It will also sleep if there are no slots available.

-I personally run 4 of these in parallel using `while [ true ]; do php daemons/worker-queue.php >> /var/log/gw2spidy/worker.1.log; echo "restart"; done;`
+Previously I used to run 4 of these in parallel using `while [ true ]; do php daemons/worker-queue.php >> /var/log/gw2spidy/worker.1.log; echo "restart"; done;`
 Where I replace the .1 with which number of the 4 it is so I got 4 logs to tail.

-4 processes is enough to handle all item listings every hour and with a VPS with 2 cores and it barely uses any load (thanks to redis!).
+I now added some bash scripts in the `bin` folder to `bin/start-workers.sh 4` and `bin/stop-workers.sh` to manage them.
+You have to `mkdir -p /var/run/gw2spidy/` first though since I manage the processIDs there.

-Fill Queue Hourly
+Fill Queue Listings
 -----------------
-The `daemon/fill-queue-hourly.php` script enqueues a job for every item in the database to fetch the listings.
+The `daemon/fill-queue-listings.php` atm does the same as the fill queue daily since we can no longer fetch listings directly.
+We just do it more frequent then daily xD

 Fill Queue Daily
 -----------------